sailthru/sailthru-magento-extension/README.md

 Sailthru Script Tag is compiled with Babel, which [causes issues with Magento's bundled PrototypeJS 1.7.0.][1]
 We've specifically found that the default frontend configurable-swatch picker is unable to select.
 The Babel issue appears to be resolved by updating Prototype to 1.7.3.

 ##### Documentation
-Documentation for the extension our APIs is available on the [Sailthru GetStarted][2] docs site.
+Documentation is available for the extension and our APIs on the [Sailthru GetStarted][2] docs site.
 * [Magento 1 Extension v2][3]
 * [Sailthru APIs][4]